+This is one of those must do things in Cusco, Peru.
 This is always a great thing to do in new destinations, particularly one with an interesting culinary culture.
 There are a number of tours available in Cusco to learn to cook with Andean flavors.
 We made sure to try one and now are experts at making our own ceviche. 😜

 The Incas were are well regarded for their impressive astronomical prowess.
 It’s easy to see why with the clear sky views provided by the high altitudes in the Andes.

 If you’d like to learn more about the stars and Peru’s long history with then head to the Planetarium Cusco.
 It’s a family run establishment that shows visitors the night sky Monday-Saturday on clear nights.